wazuh/wazuh-chef/TESTING.md

 =========================

 # Prerequisites
+- Vagrant
-- Docker
+- Virtualbox

 # How to use
-To create an environment with Wazuh Chef cookbooks just run the following command:
+Kitchen commands To create an environment with Wazuh Chef cookbooks:

-docker build -t . wazuh-chef:0.1
-docker run -v /var/run/docker.sock:/var/run/docker.sock -it \<DOCKER_IMAGE_HASH\>

-Inside, you have the wazuh-chef repository in features-cookbook branch.
-Important commands:

 1. ``kitchen list``: list all kitchen instances
 2. ``kitchen create <suite_name>-<platform_name>``: create an instance just with OS